 Penelope is a recipient of a City of Yarra Arts Residency for The Punt Road Project (2014) and a Wheeler Centre Hot Desk Fellowship (2013), and was part of Film Victoria’s Catapult Lab (2012).
 Her short stories have been published in various magazines and anthologies, and she’s twice been shortlisted for the City of Melbourne Lord Mayor’s Creative Writing Award.

 Adam Spellicy is a screenwriter based in Melbourne.
 Born in Adelaide, South Australia, he spent his formative years in the New South Wales mining town of Broken Hill, where Wake In Fright was filmed (and which was every bit as frightening as its filmic alter-ego “Bundanyabba”).
 He credits that experience with his enduring fascination for dark, mysterious stories.

-Adam spent the better part of two decades as (variously) a graphic designer, advertising copywriter, musician and music video director before committing to a career in screenwriting, with periodic forays into directing.
+Adam spent the better part of two decades as (variously) a graphic designer, advertising copywriter, musician and music video director before becoming a filmmaker.
 He has written and directed three short films: The Body Watchers (2009), Mystic Eyes (2009) and Keeper (2011), all of which have screened at local and international film festivals.